 Barrel Chest has Roanoke’s largest, most expertly curated selection of craft beer and fine wine.
 It is the only retail store in the area to have beer on tap, wine by the glass, and growler fills to go.
 Beer options include plenty of names you know and beers brewed on site.

-The taproom is open Thursday through Saturday.
-You can grab a stool right next to the 2bbl brewing system.
+The taproom is open Wednesday through Saturday.
 Bring your growler for a fill-up to go.

 Chaos Mountain Brewing is located in the beautiful Blue Ridge Mountains of southwest Virginia, in Franklin County.